columnar-tech/dbc-cheatsheet/cheatsheet.typ

 = Installing dbc

-dbc provides a standalone installer to download and insall dbc.
+dbc provides a standalone installer to download and install dbc.

 macOS and Linux: